Salsapil/alx-system_engineering-devops/0x05-processes_and_signals/README.md

 ### Write a Bash script that stops to_infinity_and_beyond process. -> kill "$(<PID>)"

+### SIGTERM signal
 - pkill: send signals to processes based on their names.
 - -f: the pattern should be matched against the entire command line.

+### Write a Bash script that kills the process 7-highlander.
+- The -9 option specifies the signal to send to the processes.
+- Signal number 9 corresponds to SIGKILL.